Yeovil District Hospital

 Net Zero Embodied Carbon

-The proposed building would be a high-performing and sustainable, low-energy new build development, designed to achieve net zero embodied carbon (carbon emissions emitted producing a building’s materials, their transport and installation on site as well as their disposal at end of life).
-The building would have a positive impact on the environment and be designed with consideration of appropriate parts of the Somerset Design Vision and Green Plan 2022-2025.
+The proposed building will be a high-performing and sustainable, low-energy new build development, designed to achieve net zero embodied carbon (carbon emissions emitted producing a building’s materials, their transport and installation on site as well as their disposal at end of life).
+The building will have a positive impact on the environment and be designed with consideration of appropriate parts of the Somerset Design Vision and Green Plan 2022-2025.

 BREEAM